 - Statute of Limitations: The statute of limitations for filing a nursing home negligence claim in Florida is two years from the date of the alleged incident.
 If you wait too long to file, your claim may be legally barred.

 - Financial Resources: Nursing home negligence claims can be expensive and time-consuming.
 You must have enough financial resources to cover the costs of filing a lawsuit and pursuing your case in court.

 - Ability to Wait: Nursing home cases can take months, or even years, to be resolved in court.
 It's important to ensure you have the emotional and financial resources to stay committed to your claim throughout the process.

 - Damages: When filing a nursing home negligence claim in Florida, you may recover damages for medical expenses, lost wages, pain, suffering, and other costs related to the injury or illness caused by the negligence of the facility.

 If you or a loved one has been the victim of nursing home negligence in Sunrise, Florida, you may wonder if you can take legal action.
 While some cases are resolved through negotiations, sometimes a court case is necessary.

 In Florida, if negotiations fail, you can file a civil lawsuit in the appropriate state court to seek compensation for damages related to nursing home negligence.
 It's important to note that you must abide by the state's statutes of limitation when filing a claim.
-Generally, the statute of limitations for filing a negligence lawsuit in Florida is four years.
+Generally, the statute of limitations for filing a negligence lawsuit in Florida is two years.